mullroy/pirate_hardware_interface/UPGRADE.md

 You'll need to send your device serial number to the private Pirate address you've used to purchase your hardware wallet.
 The firmware file will be created by the development team.
 They'll correspond with you to determine the best way to send the upgrade file to you.

 # Perform the upgrade
+Attach the unit directly to your PC, not through a USB hub.
+Use a USB3 port if your PC has one.
+The power available from USB2 is sometimes not enough.
+We've found that the unit might enter a 'boot loop' while starting up if not enought power is supplied.
-Power up the device and let it boot through to the main application.
+Wait for the unit to boot through to the main application.
 If your mnemonic seed phrase is not yet configured, it will print: "Unit needs to be configured", otherwise it will say "Ready".<br>
 At this point you can establish a connection to the hardware wallet with the GUI application.<br>
 Note: On newer versions the text was change to display the firmware version and the text changed to 'Please setup your mnemonic(seed phrase) and password).<br>
 **![Connection promp](screenshots/upgrade/02_unit_needs_to_be_configured.jpg?raw=true "Connection prompt")**<br>